tconrick/JPCDev/README.md

-### *_Velcome, to the VVV-based JPC Development Repository_*
+### *_Velcome, to our VVV-based JPC Development Repository_* :wave:
 ---
 #### Instructions:
 To initialize the development environment, please first navigate to the JPCDev directory, where your git clone was made, and run the commands detailed below in the command line.
-Settle in, as this can take some time.
+You might want to settle in, as the first install caaan take some time :popcorn: :sleeping:

 #### For a full git, vagrant, and VVV install, use these commands while in /JPCDev:
 Run the following commands with your desired/existing git username and email: